wxt-dev/wxt/packages/runner/README.md

 ## Implementation Details

-All this package does is spawn a child process to open the browser with some default flags before using remote protocols to install the extension.
+`@wxt-dev/runner` spawns a child process using the target browser's binary path and some default flags.
+Then it uses the browser's remote protocol to install the extension.

 ### Firefox